Tamadajyothirmay/salesforce-training/README.md

 ---

 ## 4. Real-World Mapping

 Example: College Admission System

-Salesforce Object	|Real-World Mapping
+- Account → College
-Account          	|College
+- Contact → Student or Parent
-Contact	          |Student or Parent
+- Opportunity → Student Admission Process

-Opportunity	      |Student Admission Process Explanation
+### Explanation

-Account → Represents the college or educational institution.
+- Account represents the college or institution.
-Contact → Represents the student or parent associated with the college.
+- Contact represents the student or parent connected to the college.
-Opportunity → Represents the chance of a student taking admission into the college.
+- Opportunity represents the admission process or chance of joining the college.